shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. PlotBranch(False)

 `save_img`
     Optional.
-A string with the name of the save image to use for this particular story mode.
+A string with the name of the save image to use for this particular story call.
 This takes precedent over a save image set by the RouteDay.
 It is typically an image indicating which route the player is on.
 The prefix "save_" is automatically added to this field.

     e.g. "ju"